ethersphere/bee-docs/docs/installation/configuration.md

 *default* `/home/<user>/.bee`

 The location on your disk where Bee stores it's data.
-This consists of the following three types of data...
+This consists of the following three types of data.

+Data in this directory will be required to restore a node state using the same key.

 ##### 1. Chunk Data